Helping Other Sports Grow - Swimming

 Para swimming is one of the original Paralympic sports, having featured at the first edition at Rome 1960.

+The first swimmers with visual impairments competed at Toronto 1976.
 Over the years those competing in S11, S12 and S13 classifications have become the quickest Para swimmers.

 The world’s fastest Paralympian, Ukraine’s Maksym Veraksa, holds the current best in the men’s 50m freestyle S12 of 22.99 seconds.